bcgov/aps-infra-platform/documentation/how-to/COMMON-CONFIG.md

     year: null
 ```

-### Option 2 - Node local caching
+#### Option 2 - Node local caching

-This provides the fastest rate limiting option, with minimal latency (~1ms).
-The
+Use for basic backend protection. `local` provides the fastest rate limiting
-downside is that it is local to each node so calculating the actual load on your
+option, with minimal latency (~1 ms).
+The downside is that it is local to each
-upstream is a function of the number of nodes.
+Kong node so the number of requests allowed to your upstream is a function of
+the number of Kong nodes (which scale based on total gateway traffic).

 ```yaml
 plugins: